jsheffie/django-rest-Framework_backbone-cellar/README.md

 -- interesting the startapp command in django 1.4 is now putting the app at the same level as the project root, follow up on this and figure out why this is --

 ### Install Initial Data fixture ###
-chicken n egg problem.
+Chicken-n-egg problem 'the initial set of data for project'.
 The Wine-Cellar tut from backbone was kind enough to provide a sql file with the initial set of data.
-Which I included here for completeness..
+Which I included here for completeness.
 Note: the steps I am about to describe are going to become OBE as soon as I create a inital_data.json file.
 But I document them here for completeness.

 - $ mysql cellar -uroot < cellar.sql
 - $ python ./manage.py dumpdata --indent=3 cellar > cellar/fixtures/initial_data.json